cloudera-labs/hms-mirror/README.md

 #### Solution

 The application is built with CDP libraries (excluding the Hive Standalone Driver).
-When `kerberos` is the `auth` protocol to connect to **Hive 1**, it will get the application libs which will NOT be compatible with the older cluster.
+When `Kerberos is the `auth` protocol to connect to **Hive 1**, it will get the application libs which will NOT be compatible with the older cluster.

 Kerberos connections are only supported to the CDP cluster.

-When connecting via `kerberos`, you will need to include the `--hadoop-classpath` when launching `hms-mirror`.
+When connecting via `Kerberos, you will need to include the `--hadoop-classpath` when launching `hms-mirror`.

 ### Auto Partition Discovery not working

-I've set the `partitionDiscovery:auto` to `true` but the partitions aren't getting discovered.
+I've set the `partitionDiscovery:auto` to `true,` but the partitions aren't getting discovered.

 #### Solution

-In CDP Base/PVC versions < 7.1.6 have not set the house keeping thread that runs to activate this feature.
+In CDP Base/PVC versions < 7.1.6 have not set the housekeeping thread that runs to activate this feature.

-In the Hive metastore configuration in Cloudera Manager set `metastore.housekeeping.threads.on=true` in the _Hive Service Advanced Configuration Snippet (Safety Valve) for hive-site.xml_
+In the Hive metastore configuration in Cloudera Manager, set `metastore.housekeeping.threads.on=true` in the _Hive Service Advanced Configuration Snippet (Safety Valve) for hive-site.xml_

 ![pic](./images/hms_housekeeping_thread.png)